Wedding Toast Tips

 Tip #7: Thank Your Speaker

-After each toast, thank your loved one with a handshake or a hug.
-Not only will this make for a great photo, it’s a little something to thank the speaker for their sweet words and wishes for the future.
+After each toast, make sure to thank the speaker with a handshake or a hug.
+Not only will this make for a great photo, but it’s also a simple yet meaningful way to show your appreciation for their sweet words and well wishes for your future together.

 Tip #8: Limit to 3-4 Minutes